UK virus cases hit highest since Feb 5 amid 'grab a jab' - WTMJ

 LONDON (AP) — The U.K. on Saturday recorded its most new coronavirus infections since early February as the National Health Service ran a “grab a jab” initiative to further drive up vaccination rates.

 Government figures showed that another 18,270 people tested positive for the virus across the U.K, the highest daily number since Feb.
-5. Over the past week, nearly 100,000 have tested positive, a near 50% increase compared to the week before.
+5. Over the past week, nearly 100,000 have tested positive, around 50% increase up on the week before.
 That has raised questions over whether lockdown restrictions will end as planned.

-Daily cases have risen fairly sharply over the past few weeks after fluctuating around the 2,000 mark earlier.
-The delta variant, which was first identified in India and is considered by government scientists to be between 40% to 80% more transmissible than the previous dominant strain, accounts for nearly all the new cases in the U.K.
+Daily cases have risen fairly sharply over the past few weeks as a result of the delta variant, which was first identified in India and is considered by government scientists to be between 40% to 80% more transmissible than the previous dominant strain.
+It accounts for nearly all the new cases in the U.K.

 Most of the new confirmed cases are among younger age groups which haven’t yet received COVID-19 vaccines.
 The latest spike came as hundreds of walk-in vaccination sites, including at stadiums and shopping centers, opened in England over the weekend in a bid to boost vaccine numbers, particularly among those younger age groups.